krasimirstoev/nagios-plugins/check_multi_procs.md

 # Nagios Multi-Process Checker Script

-This script, ```check_multi_procs.sh```, is designed to monitor multiple processes on a system using Nagios.
+This script, ```check_multi_procs```, is designed to monitor multiple processes on a system using Nagios.
 It reads configuration files that specify the processes to check, along with their warning and critical thresholds, and aggregates the results into a single service check within Nagios.

 ## Features